Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 ## Deploy

 Prepare the Alluxio deployment specs from the templates.
-Modify any parameters required, such as location of the docker image, and CPU and memory requirements for pods.
+Modify any parameters required, such as location of the Docker image, and CPU and memory requirements for pods.
 ```bash
 $ cp alluxio-master.yaml.template alluxio-master.yaml
 $ cp alluxio-worker.yaml.template alluxio-worker.yaml